-Associate Professor, Department of Pharmaceutical Sciences, Graduate School of Biomedical Sciences, Institute for Translational Research Graduate Faculty Full Member https://experts.unthsc.edu/en/persons/rebecca-cunningham
+Professor and Associate Dean of Research, Department of Pharmaceutical Sciences Graduate Faculty Full Member https://experts.unthsc.edu/en/persons/rebecca-cunningham

 Our laboratory studies the role of steroid hormones, specifically androgens, from prenatal development to aging.
 Most of her research has been focused on androgen signaling mechanisms and defining the effects of androgens on central nervous system function.
 One of Dr. Cunningham's long-term research goals is to determine how development and aging alters neuronal steroid hormonal responses in an oxidative stress environment, a key characteristic of aging, developmental disorders, and neurodegeneration.
 We have shown that androgens can either be neuroprotective or damaging, and these effects are dependent on the oxidative stress environment.
 Dr. Cunningham and team use in vitro, in vivo, and clinical approaches to understand the how androgens affect brain function and physiology.
 It is hoped that this research will expand the understanding of how steroid hormones impact the brain and body.